 Mr. Mayor, the last election is still fresh in my mind.
 The result signified serious dis-satisfaction with numerous decisions made by the previous Council.
 Failure to follow through with the commitment to heritage was one of those decisions.
 Funding arts and culture with public dollars was another.

 I urge Council not to repeat the same mistake.
-I propose the draft agreement be rejected in favour of in-house management of the facility by town resources.
+I propose the ACC draft agreement be rejected in favour of in-house management of the facility by town resources.
 Costs of operation, recovered by user fees in accordance with town policy, provides equity among users of public facilities.

 No municipality can justify preferred status by one group over another.”